jeffrom/logd/WORK.md

   * [X] server/client startup/shutdown
   * [ ] all commands
   * [ ] error handling cases
-* [ ] minimize IO abstractions as much as possible. io.Copy is ideal, probably.
-  * would syscall.Fdatasync instead of Flush help? seems likely.
-* [ ] track / limit / reuse concurrent fds in use
 * [ ] optimize. shoot for 0 allocations and do as little work as possible.
   * where we can use a mutex instead of channels?
   * using preallocated buffer + end position pointer so the buffer doesn't need to be cleared
-* [ ] make consistency guarantees configurable. fast by default but also force disk flush before returning success if that's desired.
-  * most strict can use `creat(O_SYNC)`, or maybe just flush before responding to each command
-  * least strict just needs to fsync during shutdown
-  * have a flush interval option. also document how it may be better to just change the dirty page cache kernel settings. this can be implemented by just putting a flush command into the queue at an interval.
 * [ ] some tests that spin up containers to replicate, switch masters, etc while under load
-* [ ] record READ misses
 * [ ] put delete hooks in a queue, keep track of running delete hooks, make part of graceful shutdown
       * continue on startup when there are still pending delete hooks